OneGeology/documentation/_sources/providingdata.rst.txt

    are supposed to contain URLs for web pages which describe the dataset used for the layer in more detail.
 It is possible that you may already have suitable web pages on your organization’s website, or you may wish to create suitable pages to be served by this same server.
 These URL’s give users of your WMS service quick and easy links back to your web pages that may describe your available data offerings in more detail.
 The differences between the metadataurl and dataurl are:

 WMS\_METADATAURL\_HREF
    the metadataurl must only link to a page which describes your layer data  corresponding to either the TC211/ISO:19115:2003 or FGDC-STD-001-1998 metadata standards.
-See  `<onegeology_profile.html#core-tc211-iso-19115-2003-metadata>`_ of this cookbook for the core metadata required to be TC211/ISO:19115:2003 compliant
+See  :ref:`service_provision_onegeology_profile_core_metadata` for the core metadata required to be TC211/ISO:19115:2003 compliant

 WMS\_DATAURL\_HREF
    the dataurl is to be used when you have some layer metadata that doesn’t conform to either of these standards.